 xdsname resolution scheme.

-- For proxyless setup information, start with Preparing to set up Traffic Director with proxyless gRPC services
+- To prepare to configure Traffic Director with proxyless gRPC applications, see Preparing to set up Traffic Director with proxyless gRPC services.

-- For information about limitations on proxyless gRPC deployments, see Traffic Director limitations with proxyless gRPC applications
+- To learn about limitations that apply to proxyless gRPC deployments, see Limits and limitations with proxyless gRPC.